 Are you looking to get ahead and stand out from the crowd?
 The district's high schools offer several opportunities to help you do just that!

-AVID (Advancement via individual Determination) 6th - 12th grade.
+- AVID (Advancement via individual Determination) 6th - 12th grade.
 AVID is a college readiness program designed to help students successfully attend a four-year college or university.
 AVID provides students with the skills they need to succeed in middle and high school and the tools, guidance and courses necessary for college acceptance.
-District AVID graduates studentshave a 98% four-year college acceptance rate which far exceeds the national college acceptance rate of 36%.
+District AVID graduate students have a 98% four-year college acceptance rate, which far exceeds the national college acceptance rate of 36%.

 Career Technical Education (CTE)

-JROTC programs gives students the opportunity to learn leadership skills and self-discipline.
+- JROTC programs give students the opportunity to learn leadership skills and self-discipline.